 The commanding officer’s rants led Levi to believe they too searched for the buried treasure but had run into a few snags.
 His men apparently encountered the haunts of Old House Woods and feared to venture into the woods once more.
 This might explain why the soldiers didn’t pursue him.

 The squad had evidently remained with the family for months.
 With the appearance of spring in the trees and the apparent jump forward in time, maybe much longer.
 How intolerable their stay must have been for the family?
 How long did these men intend to look for the treasure?

+The sentry Levi had previously seen in the snow when he first approached, once again appeared behind the home and reconnoitered the house.
 The little girl emerged into the sun on the front porch, hopped down the steps and skipped into the back yard.